 As my husband likes neither pasta nor truffles, it sat in the cupboard for far too long and this week I decided to eat it before its use-by expired.
 All by myself.
 Unfortunately I think I’d left it too late, as any scent of truffle had long since evaporated.
 If you buy these things, I’d advise using them quickly.

 I won’t give a recipe as a) the chances of you having truffle pearls in your store cupboard are remote and you would rightly lambast me for my pretension and b) I don’t think anyone needs instruction on how to cook such a simple dish.
 It tastes fabulous though, assuming your stock rotation is better than mine.
 And lest you think I neglected my wifely duties, my husband had a pie, which as regular readers will know is much more up his street.
-He might get a pie tomorrow night too, just so I can eat it again, this time with truffle oil.
+He might get a pie tomorrow night too, just so I can eat the pasta dish again, this time with truffle oil.